luisfurquim/pendrafunny/README.md

 # PenDraFusion

-PenDraFusion is a Go Web Assembly HTML to PDF converter.
-It is a work in progress, please expect more to come soon.
+PenDraFusion is a Go HTML to PDF converter.
+It will work both as package for native code and as a Web Assembly library.
+It is a pre-alpha work in progress, please expect more to come soon.